Prisms and the Rainbow

 Diagram of a raindrop creating a rainbow. white light enters the drop and reflects off the inside surface of the drop, then exits the drop in rainbow colors. the reflection of light forms a 42 degree angle with the incident ray

 Basically, water droplets in the air act as prisms, splitting the white light from the sun into a spectrum of colors.
 Notice that the light is reflected by the inside of the water droplets.
 So the light enters the droplet, is reflected by the inside surface of the droplet, and then exits the droplet.
 Note that most of the light that enters the water drop passes right through it rather than reflecting, but this light does not form a rainbow, only those that are reflected within the drop do.
-This is explained on the next page, primary rainbows.
+This is explained on the next pages, primary rainbows and secondary rainbows.

-Suggested next page:
+Suggested next page: Primary Rainbows